Orangist revolution: Aftermath

 Similar developments ensued in other Holland cities: William's purges of the city governments in response to popular demand were halfhearted and fell short of expectations, causing further disaffection.
 William was ready to promote change, but only as far as it suited him.
 He continued to promote the introduction of government regulations, like those of the inland provinces, in Holland also.
 These were intended to give him a firm grip on government patronage, so as to entrench his loyal placements in all strategic government positions.
 Eventually he managed to achieve this aim in all provinces.
 People like Bentinck hoped that gathering the reins of power in the hands of a single "eminent head" would soon help restore the state of the Dutch economy and finances.
 Such high hopes for an "enlightened despot" were not unique to the Republic at the time.
 In Portugal people had the same hopes of Sebastião José de Carvalho e Melo, 1st Marquis of Pombal and king Joseph I of Portugal, as had people in Sweden of Gustav III of Sweden.

-Whether William IV would have been up to such expectations we will unfortunately never know, as he suddenly died, at the age of 40, on October 22, 1751.
+William IV did not have the opportunity to govern for a long time after the revolution, as he suddenly died, at the age of 40, on October 22, 1751.